 State-by-State List of Statute of Limitations on Debt

-A statute of limitation is the amount of time a person can take legal action on a certain event.
+A statute of limitation is the amount of time a person can take in order to take legal action on a certain event.
 When it comes to debt, the statute of limitation is the amount of time a creditor can ask the court to force you to pay for a debt.
 The court system doesn't keep track of the statute on your debt.
-Instead, it's your responsibility to prove the debt has passed it's statute of limitation.
+Instead, it's your responsibility to prove the debt has passed its statute of limitation.

 Categories of Debt

 Debts fall into one of four categories.
 It's important to know which type of debt you have because the time limits are different for each type.
-Ask an attorney if you have questions about which type of debt you have.
+If you're in doubt, check with your attorney about which type of debt you have.

-- Oral Agreements are debts were made in an oral contract.
-With an oral contract, you only made a verbal agreement to pay back the money.
-Nothing was in writing.
+These are debts that were made based on an oral contract.
+With an oral contract, you only made a verbal agreement to pay back the money and there is nothing in writing.

-- Written Contracts are debts with a contract that was signed by you and the creditor.
-A contract includes terms and conditions of the loan, e.g. the amount of the loan and monthly payment.
-A medical debt or would be a type of written contract.
+All debts that come with a contract that was signed by you and the creditor falls in the category of a written contract—even if it was written on a napkin.
+However, a written contract must include the terms and conditions of the loan.
+For example, the amount of the loan and the monthly payment.

-- A Promissory Note is a written agreement to pay back a debt in certain payments, at a certain interest rate and by a certain date and time.
-Mortgages and student loans are types of promissory notes.
+A promissory note is a written agreement to pay back a debt in certain payments, at a certain interest rate, and by a certain date and time.
+Mortgages and student loans are two examples of promissory notes.

-- An Open-Ended Account is an account with a revolving balance that you can repay and borrow again.
-Credit cards, in-store credit, and lines of credit are open-ended accounts.
+This is an account with a revolving balance that you can repay and then borrow again.
+Credit cards, in-store credit, and lines of credit are all examples of open-ended accounts.
 If you can only borrow the money on time, it is not an open-ended account.

-Each state has its own statute of limitations on debt: the amount of time the court will force you to pay a debt.
-The statute of limitations varies depending on the type of debt you have - credit card or loan - and is usually between three and six years, but is as high as 10 or 15 years in some states.
-Before you respond to a debt collection, find out the debt statute of limitations for your state
+Each state has its own statute of limitations on debt, which is the amount of time the court will force you to pay a debt.
+The statute of limitations varies depending on the type of debt you have such as credit card debt or a loan.
+Usually, it is between three and six years, but it can be as high as 10 or 15 years in some states.
+Before you respond to a debt collection, find out the debt statute of limitations for your state.

 If the statute of limitations has passed, there may be less incentive for you to pay the debt.
 If the credit reporting time limit (a date independent of the statute of limitations) has also passed, you may be even less inclined to pay the debt.